-Stephen Yam’s practice focuses on preparation and prosecution of patent applications in the mechanical, electrical, computer, and business method arts.
-He has worked in various technologies including ink jet and laser printing, satellite communications, automotive, and information management systems.
+Stephen Yam’s practice focuses on post-grant proceedings before the U.S. Patent and Trademark Office’s Patent Trial and Appeal Board (PTAB), district court patent litigation, and the preparation and prosecution of patent applications in the mechanical, electrical, computer, and business method arts.
+Stephen has worked in a variety of technologies including smartphones, ink jet and laser printing, satellite communications, medical devices, automotive components, and information management systems.

-While in law school, Steve was the Managing & Submissions Editor of the Federal Circuit Bar Journal.
+While in law school, Stephen was the Managing & Submissions Editor of the Federal Circuit Bar Journal.

-Prior to joining the firm, Steve was a primary examiner at the U.S. Patent and Trademark Office, where he examined patent applications involving photocell and image sensing technology.
+Prior to joining the firm, Stephen was a primary examiner at the U.S. Patent and Trademark Office, where he examined patent applications involving photocell and image sensing technology.

 Canon Inc. v.
 Intellectual Ventures II LLC, IPR2014-00631